 Unfortunately, as legendary economist Ludwig von Mises famously explained in Middle of the Road Policy Leads to Socialism, these public policy remedies will just diminish any semblance of the free market and enhance state control over drugs.
 Regulations only create more regulations, which lead to heightened cronyism, higher prices, and widespread shortages.
 The hallmarks of socialism.

 Do you support the president’s drug plan?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com